Graphic representation of the SPARK logo. © GIZ/Mohammed Bakir

 Context

 The term ‘just transition’ refers to the process of moving towards climate-friendly ways of living and doing business.
-This requires innovation in every sector of the economy, above all to reduce CO2 emissions, conserve resources and develop climate-friendly technologies.
+This requires innovation in every sector of the economy to reduce CO2 emissions, conserve resources and develop climate-friendly technologies.

-As yet, however, the enormous potential of African start-ups in the area of climate tech has not been fully harnessed.
+As yet, however, the potential of African start-ups in the area of climate tech has not been fully harnessed.
 The number of successful start-ups is relatively low compared with other sectors, and there are too few investable solutions.
 It takes too long to convert research findings into usable solutions.
-Another problem is that gender inequality is even more pronounced in the climate tech industry than in other sectors.
+Another problem is that gender inequality is pronounced in the climate tech industry.

 Objective